 After the War the Remount Camp was completely demolished and largely forgotten, but hardcore from the camp was used to raise the ground level of the new War Memorial Park in Romsey.

 Local people decided to commemorate the horses and men who served at the Remount Camp and in their memory a statue has been commissioned that will stand in the park.
 Local sculptor Amy Goodman designed and cast in bronze resin a statue of a warhorse and soldier.
 This is probably the only statue in the world commemorating horses in the service of war.
 2015 marks the centenary of the opening of Romsey Remount Depot.

-The cost of statue and alterations to the park to provide it with a suitable setting will be in the region of £80,000 so we still need your help.
+The cost of statue and alterations to the park to provide it with a suitable setting is in the region of £80,000.
 We have received about that sum, but a little more is needed for ongoing upkeep of the statue, so further donations will be welcomed.

 If you would like to donate towards the project